isomerpages/imda-tradetrust/index.md

 ---
 layout: homepage
 title: TradeTrust Accelerates the Digitalisation of Global Trade
-description: Tradetrust is a free digital utility tool to digitalise the end-to-end processing of trade documents.
+description: TradeTrust is a free digital utility tool to digitalise the end-to-end processing of trade documents.
 Businesses can issue, exchange, verify the source and authenticity of electronic documents across different digital platforms seamlessly.
 And for transferable documents such as